-There’s a lot of learning that comes with motherhood, including how and what to feed your baby (Psst…if you’re getting ready for your babe’s very first bites, Little Spoon has got you covered).
+There’s a lot of learning that comes with motherhood, including how and what to feed your baby (Psst..whether you’re getting ready for your babe’s very first bites or looking for veggie-packed meals to fuel those toddler years, Little Spoon has got you covered).
 We want to make it easy for you, mom, because no one wants to sort through the differences between organic, non-gmo, cage-free, and pasture-raised while trying to keep an infant occupied in the grocery store.
 We tapped Registered Dietician Lauren Kelly to break down why and when organic matters.

 Let’s start by getting one thing straight: not everything that you buy has to be organic.
 But, when choosing produce, organic is more often than not, the better choice.